glfw/glfw/docs/CONTRIBUTING.md

 [experimental branch](https://github.com/glfw/glfw/branches/all).

 __There is no preferred patch size__.
-A one-character change is just as welcome as a thousand-line long one, if that is the appropriate size for the feature.
+A one-character change is just as welcome as one adding a thousand lines, if that is the appropriate size for the feature.

 In addition to the code, a complete feature includes: